syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Row-Height-Customization.md

 ## GridRowSizingOptions

-The data grid allows you to customize the height of grid rows with various customizing options while autocalculating the row height based on the content using the `GridRowSizingOptions`.
+The data grid allows you to customize the height of grid rows with various customizing options while auto calculating the row height based on the content using the `GridRowSizingOptions`.

 ### Calculate height based on certain columns